jiyuzh/kernel-compile/README.md

 This script will also look for these files in `$PWD`:

 - `local-validate.sh`: Local config validation script.
 If this file exists, the script will invoke it to validate the kernel config.

+### vscode.sh

+This script depends on `python-is-python3` to funciton properly.

+To use this script, you MUST compile the kernel at least once before running it.

+The default architecture is `x86`.
+If you want to use other architectures, you shall change the include path in `.vscode/c_cpp_properties.json`.

 ### Extension arguments (`ext_args`)